-Doctors Imaging was the first to introduce New Orleans to a 3.0T MRI and now we have added Diffusion Tensor Imaging to our list of services.
+Doctors Imaging was the first to introduce New Orleans to a 3.0T MRI and we added Diffusion Tensor Imaging to our list of services in 2016.
 Where standard MRIs are well-equipped to obtain useful and comprehensive images of brain tissue, DTI is an advanced form of MRI technology that improves diagnostic practices, particularly in the diagnosis and recovery of concussions.

 Where most MRIs can tell if there is tissue damage or bleeding, DTI capabilities are able to explore the possibility of nerve damage in very specific areas of the brain’s white matter.
 Along with internal bleeding, nerve damage is the primary concern for physicians when dealing with a concussed patient.
 If you were to look at former football players or boxers, you notice that they have a higher prevalence of Parkinson’s, Alzheimer’s, ALS (Lou Gherig’s Disease) and other neurological disorders as they age, and many believe this is from repeated exposure to head and back trauma.
 DTI MRIs are able to focus on the connecting circuits of the brain and localize nerve damage.
 By recognizing this nerve damage, doctors can keep a close eye on their patient and help them during the recovery from their injury.

 One side effect that most doctors are very concerned about when they are seeing a concussed patient is an axonal injury.
 Axonal injury is when a brain injury occurs that causes extensive lesions in the white matter tracts in a widespread or localized area.
 Diffuse axonal injury (DAI) is so worrying because it can be indicative of long-term brain deficiency.
 DAI occurs in almost half of all concussion cases and now with this kind of advanced MRI technology, doctors will be able to make diagnoses and recoveries easier and more beneficial.